 Setting up the [Quick Access] palette

-(1) Tap the quick access palette icon to show the palette.
+① Tap the [Quick Access] palette icon to display the palette.

-(2) Select [Quick Access Settings] at the bottom of the palette to open the [Quick Access Setting] screen.
+② Select the [Quick Access Setting] at the bottom of the palette to open the [Quick Access Setting] dialog box.

 Note: Quick access palette tips

 The edit bar can only show the sub tool selected.